 PY 731.
 Health Psychology.
 3 Hours.

-Prevention, enhancement, and intervention; environmental factors, marketplace factors, and interpersonal factors.
-Includes basic concepts, methods and instruments in health psychology assessment.
+Prevention, health enhancement and intervention.
+Environmental, interpersonal and marketplace factors in health and disease.
+Basic concepts, methods and instruments in health psychology assessment.

 PY 735.
 Psychology of Addiction.
 3 Hours.